Corters22/ETL-Project/README.md

 <ul>
     <li>Collect data  from various maintained sources </li>
     <li>Perform cleaning, merging, filtering, normalization and aggregations of all the data being used</li>
-    <li>Ppload the files in a database in preparation for more thorough analysis</li>
+    <li>Upload the files in a database in preparation for more thorough analysis</li>
     <li>Formulate ideas on what types of questions or analyses can be drawn from the datasets</li>
 </ul>
 <hr>